AdamSmasherDerby/Statsbook-Tool/README.md

 5. "Injury" checked on one team but not the other.
 6. Star pass for only one team.
 7. Jam number out of sequence.
+8. Points given to more than one jammer in the same trip during a star pass.

 Penalties: